Aiyrui/Practical-Machine-Learning-Course-Project/project.md

 ## Conclusion

 Predicting with random forest has an accuracy of approximately 99% so we'll use the Random Forest algorithm for prediction with testing set.
-Accuracy is the proportion of correctly classified observations in the training set, then 1 - Accuracy = error rate.
-We can assume that they're the expected accuracy and out of sample error in the test data.
-Therefore, 1 - Expected Accuracy = Expected Out of Sample Error, In the case of our prediction model with Random Forest, the **expected out of sample error is 1%**.
+We have 1 - Accuracy = error rate, so we can assume that they're the expected accuracy and out of sample error in the test data.
+Therefore, 1 - Expected Accuracy = Expected Out of Sample Error, In the case of our prediction model with Random Forest, the **expected out of sample error is 0.624522% **.

 ## Prediction with test data